Mahek-28/Multiple-Disease-Prediction-System/README.md

 - `diabetes_model.sav`: Predicts diabetes from features like glucose level, BMI, age, pregnancies, etc.
 - `heart_model.sav`: Predicts heart disease based on cholesterol, resting blood pressure, max heart rate, and more.

-All models are saved using `joblib` and are trained on well-known public datasets.
+All models are saved using `pickle` and are trained on well-known public datasets.

 ---